What is AntiVEGF therapy used for?

-- All AntiVEGF therapies are given as injections into the vitreous jelly of the eye, and done as an outpatient procedure.
+All AntiVEGF treatments are given as injections into the vitreous jelly of the eye and done as an outpatient procedure.

-- Patients lie down comfortably on a couch and the eye is numbed with anaesthetic eye drops.
+- The eye is numbed with anaesthetic eye drops.

-- The skin area around the eye is cleaned, with a sterile drape is placed around the eye and a small clip (speculum) used to keep the eyelids open.
+- The skin around the eye is cleaned and a sterile drape is placed over it, then a small clip, known as a speculum, is inserted to keep the eyelids open.

-- The whole process takes around 5 minutes, with the actual time taken to give the injection being less than 20 seconds.
+- The whole procedure takes around 5 minutes with the injection lasting less than 20 seconds.

-- Patients are generally free to return to their normal activities once an injection is given.
+- Patients can generally return to normal activities straight after the procedure.